StephenGss/PAL/README.md

-# Release 1.2
+# Release 2.0
-The latest release of the Polycraft Tournament Manager includes minor updates across the board to better facilitate running large scale tournaments in a robust fashion.
-Please see the Key Updates section below for a quick overview of the updates and read the Setup and Usage sections to understand how to run it.
+The latest release of the Polycraft Tournament Manager includes major updates to our POGO task design.

-Please note: We highly recommend using a Linux environment to install and run this tool.
-Our test bench uses a few hundred cores on Azure Batch running Ubuntu 18.04 LTS on AMD EPYC processors in a headless environment.

-Your mileage will vary if using Windows.
+Please see this change log for changes in the POGO task.

+HUGA Task update coming soon.

 ## Key Updates
 ### Release 1.3